Brandon CrispHead Women’s Volleyball CoachOffice: 972-860-7324Cell: 818-554-5598BrandonCrisp@dcccd.edu

 Brandon Crisp was named Head Volleyball Coach at Eastfield College in April 2014, and after only four seasons, Eastfield College has experienced tremendous growth under his leadership.

-In 2015, the Lady Harvesters reached the NJCAA Region 5 Championship match and finished the season ranked among the top 17 in the nation in the final pole followed by a second place finish in the Dallas Athletic Conference, 7-3, with an overall mark of 16-13.
+In 2015, the Lady Harvesters reached the NJCAA Region 5 Championship match and finished the season ranked among the top 17 in the nation in the final pole followed by a second place finish in the Metro Athletic Conference, 7-3, with an overall mark of 16-13.

 In the past four years, Eastfield has earned three 1st Team All-Americans, four National Championship All-Tournament Selections, one national tournament MVP, two conference MVPs, eight 1st Team All-Region/All-Conference selections, five 2nd Team All-Conference selections, 21 Region Player of the Week honors, five NJCAA National Player of the Week honors, 23 conference academic awards, six NJCAA Academic All-American awards, and three Chancellor's Award for Academics.

-Crisp was selected as the 2017 NJCAA Division III Coach of the Year, AVCA Two-Year College Southwest Region Coach of the Year in 2016 and 2017, NJCAA District C Coach of the Year in 2016 and 2017, and Dallas Athletic Conference Coach of the Year in 2016 and 2017.
+Crisp was selected as the 2017 NJCAA Division III Coach of the Year, AVCA Two-Year College Southwest Region Coach of the Year in 2016 and 2017, NJCAA District C Coach of the Year in 2016 and 2017, and Metro Athletic Conference Coach of the Year in 2016 and 2017.

 Crisp brings a wealth of experience to Eastfield and comes to the Harvesters after spending the 2013 season at East Carolina University as an assistant coach and recruiting coordinator.
 While at ECU, Crisp was responsible for handling all aspects of recruiting, scouting, and film exchange.
 His expertise managing Data Volley and Data Video assisted the Pirates in statistical, video and scouting analysis.
 While working with the Pirates, Crisp helped ECU more than triple its win total from the previous season and guided the squad to its first five-match winning streak in five years.